sneakers-the-rat/infrastructure/_sections/2_3_federation.md

 Each format has a different metadata structure with different names, and even within a single format we want to support researchers who extend and modify the core format.
 Additionally, each format has a different implementation, eg. as an hdf5 file, binary files in structured subdirectories, SQL-like databases.

 That's a lot of heterogeneity to manage, but fret not: there is hope.
 Researchers navigate this variability manually as a standard part of the job, and we can make that work cumulative by building tools that allow researchers to communally describe and negotiate over the structure of their data and the local relationships to other data structures.
-We can extend our peer-to-peer system to be a *federated database* system.
+We can extend our peer-to-peer system to be a *federated database* system[^federatedterminology].

 Federated systems consist of *distributed*, *heterogeneous*, and *autonomous* agents that implement some minimal agreed-upon standards for mutual communication and (co-)operation.
-Federated databases[^federatedterm] were proposed in the early 1980's {% cite heimbignerFederatedArchitectureInformation1985 %} and have been developed and refined in the decades since as an alternative to either centralization or non-integration {% cite litwinInteroperabilityMultipleAutonomous1990 kashyapSemanticSchematicSimilarities1996 hullManagingSemanticHeterogeneity1997 %}.
+Federated databases were proposed in the early 1980's {% cite heimbignerFederatedArchitectureInformation1985 %} and have been developed and refined in the decades since as an alternative to either centralization or non-integration {% cite litwinInteroperabilityMultipleAutonomous1990 kashyapSemanticSchematicSimilarities1996 hullManagingSemanticHeterogeneity1997 %}.
 Their application to the dispersion of scientific data in local filesystems is not new {% cite busseFederatedInformationSystems1999 djokic-petrovicPIBASFedSPARQLWebbased2017 hasnainBioFedFederatedQuery2017  %}, but their implementation is more challenging than imposing order with a centralized database or punting the question into the unknowable maw of machine learning.

-!!
-There is a lot of subtlety to the terminology surrounding "federated" and the typology of distributed systems generally, I am using it more in the federated messaging sense of forming groups of people, rather than the strict term federated databases which do imply a standardized schema across a federation.
-I am largely in line with the notion of distributed databases here {% cite hankeDefenseDecentralizedResearch2021 %}.

-[^federatedterm]: though there are subtleties to the terminology, with related terms like "multidatabase," "data integration," and "data lake" composing subtle shades of a shared idea.
-I will use federated databases as a single term that encompasses these multiple ideas here, for the sake of constraining the scope of the paper.

 Amit Sheth and James Larson, in their reference description of federated database systems, describe **design autonomy** as one critical dimension that characterizes them: